SRC

 In 2020 the SCVSEFA Board decided to remove Behavioral Science as a field of study (projects that looked at the effects of various things on human participants).
 Reasons are that they were often of poor quality, typically had insufficient participants to see an effect, and they required enormous amounts of time for the IRB and administrative personnel to review and manage.
 We also have problems recruiting judges with expertise to review these projects.
 We apologize for any inconvenience.

 Students who develop an app or have an engineering project that builds a device that needs to be tested may still do so if they follow the rules for human participants.
-These projects need pre-approval by the SRC.
+These projects need SRC pre-approval by the SRC.